Skip to navigation menu Skip to content

 Surgical Unit RC5

-The Surgical Unit RC5 cares for infants to young adults covered by mostly surgical specialties and some medical specialties.
-This unit's patient population is comprised mainly of General Surgery, Orthopedics, Urology, Neurosurgery, Neurology, Plastics, Craniofacial, ENT/Otolaryngology service patients.
-Staff in this area care for patients with external ventriculostomies, seizure monitoring needs, halo-gravity traction devices, and fresh spinal fusions.
+Surgical RC5 cares for infants to young adults covered by mostly surgical specialties and some medical specialties.
+This unit's patient population is comprised mainly of General Surgery, Orthopedics, Urology, Neurosurgery, Neurology, Plastics, Craniofacial and ENT/Otolaryngology service patients.
+Staff in this area care for patients with external ventriculostomies, seizure monitoring needs, halo-gravity traction devices and fresh spinal fusions.

 Surgical Unit RC6